rexresearch

 containing liquid electrolyte, our recently invented

-superhydrophilic nanomaterial allows for a different mechanism of
+superhydrophilic nanomaterial allows for a different mechanism

-energy storage, and thus create the possibility of a new type of
+of energy storage, and thus create the possibility of a new type

-preliminary performance of the proposed supercapacitor is
+the preliminary performance of the proposed supercapacitor is

 comparable to that of commercial carbon-based devices.
 Moreover,